OriolVillaro/FiBeFTa/README.md

 ## DESCRIPTION:

 FiBeFTa compares the performance of 10 different molecular fingerprints, according to their ability to differentiate between an active set of molecules and a decoy one.
-This program outputs a metrics.csv, comparing the performance of all fingerprints according to Enrichment Factor 1 and 10, the Area Under the Curve and BEDROC.
+This program outputs a metrics.csv, comparing the performance of all fingerprints according to Enrichment Factor 1 and 10, the AUC and BEDROC.
 It also generates one file per fingerprint used, with the list of molecules ordered by Tanimoto score with the active molecule they most resemble.

 ## PREREQUISITES: